 Centrum Cyfrowe Foundation (FCC) is a think-and-do tank based in Warsaw (Poland) that supports openness and engagement in the digital world.
 Together with experts and practitioners open to change, it conducts research and creates space for new ideas, skills and tools development.
 It strives to ensure that the social interest is always in the first place in the relationship between humans and technology.

-Slovenia and the Western Balkans – Intellectual Property Institute (Maja Bogataj)
+Slovenia – Intellectual Property Institute (Maja Bogataj Jančič)

 United Kingdom – Benjamin White

-Benjamin is chair of LIBER’s Copyright and Legal Matters Working Group and a researcher at Bournemouth University’s Centre for Intellectual Property Policy & Management.
-His research focusses on Artificial Intelligence, copyright law and its intersection with international trade law.
+Benjamin is one of the founders of Knowledge Rights 21, co-chairs the Policy Committee along with chairing LIBER’s Copyright and Legal Matters Working Group .
+He is a researcher at Bournemouth University’s Centre for Intellectual Property Policy & Management focussing on Artificial Intelligence, copyright law and its intersection with international trade law.

 He is active in the intellectual property field within the UK and the EU, having sat on a number of bodies including the BBC’s Creative Archive Advisory Board, the UK Government’s Creative Economy Programme (Competition and Intellectual Property), i2010 Digital Libraries Programme, as well as the Institute of Public Policy Research’s Advisory Board on Intellectual Property and the Public Sphere.